crew102/hippie/README.md

 **An RStudio addin for Hippie Code Completion.**

 * **Speed.** Hit fewer keystrokes in getting the word you want
-* **More completions in R.** Get completions where you haven't been able to before
+* **More completions in R.** Extending completions to string literals, comments, all throughout Roxygen blocks, etc.
-  - String literals
-  - Comments
-  - All throughout Roxygen blocks
-* **Completions outside R.** Get completions in files where you otherwise can't
+* **Completions outside R.** Get completions in files where you otherwise can't - .yml, .txt, .md, markdown sections of .Rmd, etc.
-  - .yml
-  - .txt
-  - .md and markdown sections of .Rmd

 ## About

 Hippie's a completion engine that looks in your active source file for words to suggest.
 This differs from traditional completion in RStudio, which is more focused on using the R execution environment for identifying suggestions.
 Combining both completion methods allows you to supercharge your RStudio experience.